jgergic/gooddata.github.com/docs/sso.md

 ## Overview

 GoodData SSO is currently available on a per-request basis with individual partners.
 Both-sided cooperation is required in setting up the SSO.
-The process usually takes around 1 month.
+The process usually takes around 2 weeks.
 SSO is currently available for IFRAME embeds of individual reports or whole dashboards.
 The SSO allows 3rd-party partners to generate a unique URL asking GoodData to authorize viewer of that IFRAME as a specific user.
 User is then automatically logged into GoodData and able to view a specific dashboard/report without further interaction.

 ## Motivation / Example